 But I can still smell it.
 I was handed a sprig of lavender by a vender as I walked west on Spring toward the official entrance on 12th Street, where I was greeted by Norma Moye and given a lovely lavender tote bag.
 So I collected my business cards and brochures in the bag to help my memories come back when I got home.
 The sprig of lavender is sitting on my desk as I type, and I just might tuck it under my pillow tonight to help me sleep.
 If it works, maybe I’ll pick one of the sprigs I’m growing and try it every night.

 This was my second experience at the Central Coast Lavender Festival.
-I attended and wrote about the Second Annual Central Coast Lavender Festival last year.
+I attended Second Annual Central Coast Lavender Festival last year.
 Although it was the same festival today, the experience was different.
 There were some interesting new vendors, and I made videos on different subjects than I did last year.
 I will cover them in more detail on other writing sites, but I want to show you some of what I saw today in this post.

 As I began to walk the row of vendor exhibits, I began to wonder if this were a lavender festival or the Olive Festival, which is coming later this year.
 I think there were as many displays of olive oil as of lavender.
 This is one of them.
 These gals from Lucero California Olive Oil were having too much fun.
 They were the jolliest olive oil venders I saw, so I’m going to picture them.